alex98luca/learning-git-amigoscode/README.md

 # learning-git-amigoscode

-This repo was used to learn how to use git from amigoscode.com
+This repo was used to learn git from amigoscode.com